anyaevostinar/anyaevostinar.github.io/classes/111-f24/hw4.md

 First, you should modify the given `weather.py` to output the following for the `demand` command-line option:

 ```
-Carleton was on full wind power for 12105 minutes, which is 201.75 hours or approximately 8 days.
+Carleton was on full wind power for 12105 minutes.
+That is 201.75 hours or approximately 8 days.
 The fraction of time on full wind power was approximately 7.11% of the total time.
 ```